virtualsquare/libvdeslirp/README.md

 ### After the configuration: usage of slirp.

-There is nothing more to add than what have been already said in the *hello sorld* example above.
+There is nothing more to add than what have been already said in the *hello world* example above.

 Start the slirp service:
 ```C